Ekphrasis: The Aeneid

-Another significant ekphrasis in the Aeneid appears on the baldric of Pallas (Aeneid X.495-505).
+Another significant ekphrasis in the Aeneid appears on the baldric of Pallas (Aeneid X.495–505).
 The baldric is decorated with the murder of the sons of Aegyptus by their cousins, the Danaïds, a tale dramatized by Aeschylus.
 Pallas is killed by the warrior Turnus, who plunders and wears the baldric.
 At the climax of the poem, when Aeneas is on the point of sparing Turnus's life, the sight of the baldric changes the hero's mind.
 The significance of the ekphrasis is hotly debated.

 The Metamorphoses

-There are several examples of ekphrasis in the Metamorphoses; one in which Phaeton journeys to the temple of the sun to meet his father Phoebus.
+There are several examples of ekphrasis in the Metamorphoses.
+In one of these, Phaeton journeys to the temple of the sun to meet his father Phoebus.
 When Phaeton gazes upon the temple of the sun, he sees the following carvings: